-I find that Dr. Tayler Lewis said of "The Wise Men" (the Magi): "Passages in the gospels which have been passed over as having little interest, as well as many similar parts of the Old Testament, are presented in such a way by me, and I cannot begin to tell what a pleasand in such connections as to give them a power of freshness unperceived before.
-Whoever reads this book must acquire a new interest in the study of the Scriptures."
-I do not feel that I have dipped so deep as this inimitable searcher for truth, yet I give a soldier's glad endorsement to that last forcible expression, which certainly is also true of all the writings of Dr. Upham.
+I find that Dr. Tayler Lewis said of "The Wise Men" (the Magi): "Passages in the gospels which have been passed over as having little interest, as well as many similar parts of the Old Testament, are presented in such a way and in such connections as to give them a power of freshness unperceived before.
+Whover reads this book must acquire a new interest in the study of the Scriptures."
+I do not feel that I have dipped so deep as this inimitable searcher for truth, yet I give a soldier's glad endorsement to that last forcible expression, which certainly is also true of all the writings

-He has a habit which I believe is a good one for any minister or writer upon the Bible-the habit of proving every substantial assertion which he makes from the Bible itself.
-We have a beautiful illustration on the very first page of "St. Matthew's Witness," where he says: "The Bible comes not to be judged, but to sit in judgment on us."
-After pausing a little on this thought with reference to the Bible conflicts now and at all times existing, we have these proof-words of Christ: "He that rejecteth Me and receiveth not My words, the words that I have spoken, the same shall judge him in the last day
+He has a habit, which I believe is a good one for any minister or writer upon the Bible-the habit of proving every substantial assertion which he makes from the Bible itself.
+We have a beautiful illustration on the very first page of "St. Matthew's Witness," where he says : "The Bible comes not to be judged, but to sit in judgment on us."
+After pausing a little on this thought with reference to the Permit me a word more of explanation why Bible conflicts now and at all times existing, we have these proof-words of Christ: "He that rejecteth Me and receiveth not My words, the words that I have spoken, the same shall judge him in the last day.'